Chief Justice of Ghana: Current chief justice

 The current chief justice is in an acting capacity since April 2025.
 He is Paul Baffoe-Bonnie.
 He became acting chief justice following the suspension of Gertrude Torkornoo.
 He has subsequently been nominated in September 2025 as the next chief justice.
 She succeeded Kwasi Anin-Yeboah as the 15th chief justice of Ghana and the third female to hold this position in the history of Ghana.
 Torkornoo was sworn in as Chief Justice by President Akufo-Addo on 12 June 2023.

 Suspension of Chief Justice Torkenoo

 On 22 April 2025, following the receipt of three petitions for the removal of the Chief Justice, Gertrude Torkenoo, President John Mahama, in consultation with the Council of State suspended her from office as provided for by Article 146 of the 1992 constitution.
 A five member committee was set up to review the petition in line with constitutional provisions.
 In view of this, the most senior judge on the Supreme Court, Paul Baffoe-Bonnie will act as Chief Justice until resolution of the issue.
 The reviewing committee includes two Supreme Court Justices, Gabriel Pwamang, the next most senior judge after Baffoe-Bonnie and Samuel Adibu Asiedu.
-This generated controversy as the opposition cried foul-play while a government official reminded everyone that nothing had been proven against Torkenoo and that the constiutional provisions were being adhered to.
+This generated controversy as the opposition cried foul-play while a government official reminded everyone that nothing had been proven against Torkenoo and that the constitutional provisions were being adhered to.